PET VACATION TIPS FOR DOGS

 Understanding the Kennel Environment

-Any time your dog stays at a kennel, he or she will experience some amount of stress.
+Any time your dog stays at a kennel, they will experience some amount of stress.
 In some cases dogs may develop tracheobronchitis or, occasionally, intestinal problems while boarding.
 Also, some dogs carry viruses in their systems for months and begin to show symptoms only after being subjected to a stress situation.
 In other words, they can “catch” a disease from themselves.
 Sometimes temporary behavior changes occur as a result of unfamiliar surroundings.
 Dear sweet Rover tears up the bed he has slept in for years or “Killer,” that rowdy scourge of the neighborhood, turns into a little lamb.

 Eating habits change under stress and dogs can assimilate food differently.
 Some will eat like canaries at home and like vultures at a kennel so they may put on a few pounds.
 Others may lose weight though eating well or by not eating enough.
 Kennel life can be very exciting and some dogs lose weight because they run the weight off as they charge around barking at other dogs and having a wonderful time.
 These dogs often go home exhausted but happy and sleep a lot the first couple of days at home.
 A successful boarding experience depends not only upon the kennel but also upon how well the owner prepares his pet for the experience.

-Now that Rover is Home Again
+Now that Your Dog is Home Again